What does “kao” mean in Japanese?

 Let me start with the definition and meaning of “kao”.

 - kao – 顔 (かお) : a noun meaning ‘face’ in Japanese.
-This can also work as a plural noun.
+This can also work as plural.
 Learn more about Japanese plural.

-Japanese people normally use this noun to refer to a face or faces.
-And in addition, they sometimes use it to mean a person or people.
-So, in a way, this Japanese noun is very similar to the English one, “face”.
+Native speakers use this noun normally to refer to a face or faces in Japanese.
+In addition, they sometimes use this to refer to a person or people representing a group.

-The definition and meaning are very simple and clear, I think.
+The definition and meaning of “kao” are simple and clear, I think.
 Then, let me explain how to use this noun through the example sentences below.

 Example #1: how to say “face” in Japanese